 @username

-) to ensure prompt collaboration. - Configure automation rules to notify watchers and stakeholders about status changes, escalations, or new comments.
+) to ensure prompt collaboration. - Configure automation rules to automatically update assignments and notify watchers and stakeholders about status changes, escalations, or new comments.

 4. Identify the Source of Defects